MokeshwaranRajendran/Travel-Mate-Chatbot/README.md

 ## 📌 Notes

-- This chatbot currently functions as a **frontend-only project**.
+- This chatbot currently functions as a **frontend project**.
 Future implementations will integrate backend support for better functionality.
 - The chatbot's **data is stored in a JSON file** for quick retrieval of travel details.